MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringsetrxdrainfragmentiterator.md

 After calling this method, the fragment ring's **BeginIndex** advances to the [**NET_RING_FRAGMENT_ITERATOR**](net-ring-fragment-iterator.md)'s current position in the ring.
 Therefore, the fragments between the old value of **BeginIndex** and the iterator's **Index - 1** inclusive are drained from the ring and ownership of them is transferred to the OS.
 This is how client drivers indicate receives to the system.

-For an animation and code example of draining fragments back to the OS, see [Using net rings and net ring iterators](using-net-rings-and-net-ring-iterators.md).
+For an animation and code example of draining fragments back to the OS, see [Net rings and net ring iterators](net-rings-and-net-ring-iterators.md).

 ## Requirements